New non-arithmetic complex hyperbolic lattices II: Subgroups of generated by three complex reflections

 Using Proposition \ref{prop:pair-cx-ref} we see that when $R_1R_2$ is elliptic then $|\tau|=2\cos(\theta)$, or equivalently $|\tau|^2-2=2\cos(2\theta)$, for some $\theta$.

 Now we search for $\p,\tau$ such that

 where $\alpha$, $\beta$ and $\theta$ are all rational multiples of $\pi$.
 This allows us to make the crucial observation that our set of equations is in fact equivalent to one that does not involve $\p$.
-In other words, we need only find the values of $\tau$ such that there exist $\alpha$, $\beta$ and $\theta$ rational multiples of $\pi$ that~\eqref{eq:rational-1} and~\eqref{eq:theta} hold.
-For each such value of $\tau$, any value of $\p\geq 2$ will work (provided the signature of the Hermitian form is right).
+In other words, we need only find the values of $\tau$ such that there exist $\alpha$, $\beta$ and $\theta$ rational multiples of $\pi$ satisfying~\eqref{eq:rational-1} and~\eqref{eq:theta}.
+For each such value of $\tau$, any value of $\p\geq 2$ gives a group preserving a Hermitian form, but the signature of this form depends on $p$ and $\tau$.
+We are interested in the case where this signature is $(2,1)$.

 Eliminating $\tau$ from~\eqref{eq:rational-1} and~\eqref{eq:theta} yields